Skaw, Unst

 Skaw is a settlement in the Scottish archipelago of Shetland, located on the island of Unst.
 It is located north of Haroldswick on a peninsula in the northeast corner of the island, and is the most northerly settlement in the United Kingdom.
-It is currently inhabited by a single inhabitant whose business is sheep farming.
+It is currently inhabited by a single resident, whose business is sheep farming.

 Etymology

 Skaw is derived from the Old Norse "Skagi" meaning a cape, headland, promontory or peninsula.

 Geography

 The burn of Skaw flows from the uplands to the west through the constellation of small crofts that make up Skaw, and then east into the Wick of Skaw, a bay of the North Sea.
 A sheltered sandy beach lines the coast of the Wick of Skaw.
+To the northeast of the settlement across a small sea channel is the Holm of Skaw, an islet named after Skaw with a small automated lighthouse near its northern edge.
 The unclassified road (Holsens Road) from the B9087 to Skaw is the most northerly road in the UK road network, and the northernmost road in the world to use left-hand traffic.